JanHerca/urantiapedia/output/wikijs/article/FAQ/About_Personality.md

 > Personality is bestowed by the Universal Father upon his creatures as a potentially eternal endowment.
 Such a divine gift is designed to function on numerous levels and in successive universe situations ranging from the lowly finite to the highest absonite, even to the borders of the absolute.
 Personality thus performs on three cosmic planes or in three universe phases:
 >
->    1. _Position status._ Personality functions equally efficiently in the local universe, in the superuniverse, and in the central universe.
+> 1\. _Position status._ Personality functions equally efficiently in the local universe, in the superuniverse, and in the central universe.
 >
->    2. _Meaning status_.
+> 2\. _Meaning status_.
 Personality performs effectively on the levels of the finite, the absonite, and even as impinging upon the absolute.
 >
->    3. _Value status_.
+> 3\. _Value status_.
 Personality can be experientially realized in the progressive realms of the material, the morontial, and the spiritual.
 [UB 112:1.1](/en/The_Urantia_Book/112#p1_1)

 > Personality cannot very well perform in isolation.
 Man is innately a social creature; he is dominated by the craving of belongingness.
 It is literally true, "No man lives unto himself."
 [UB 112:1.16](/en/The_Urantia_Book/112#p1_16)

-**_Personality is a Mystery_**
+**Personality is a Mystery**

 > Personality is one of the unsolved mysteries of the universes.
 We are able to form adequate concepts of the factors entering into the make-up of various orders and levels of personality, but we do not fully comprehend the real nature of the personality itself.
 We clearly perceive the numerous factors which, when put together, constitute the vehicle for human personality, but we do not fully comprehend the nature and significance of such a finite personality.
 >